AdobeDocs/dynamic-media-classic.en/help/using/publish-setup.md

 This command accepts a locale id (locId) string that is not case-sensitive.
 The locale id is typically a 2-6 character string composed of letters and "`_`."

 IS supports arbitrary printable ASCII strings.
-The `locale=` command has a global scope, meaning that it is applied to the entire request, including all nested IS and IR requests, referenced templates, and image layers.
-Multiple locales per request, such as a different locale for each layer, is not supported.
+The `locale=` command applies globally to the entire request, including nested requests, templates, and layers.
+Multiple locales per request, such as a different locale for each layer, are not supported.
 However, it is conceivable to allow explicit overrides in nested requests.

 If `locale=` is not specified, `attribute::DefaultLocale` is passed to the translation engines.
 Limited input validation is applied to the `locale=` value.
 Empty `locale=` values are permitted.
-Because `locale=` has a global scope, `attribute::DefaultLocale` is provided by the main catalog for the entire request.
+Because `locale=` has a global scope, the main catalog provides `attribute::DefaultLocale` for the entire request.

 Some of the benefits of using `locale=` and `attribute::DefaultLocale` include the following: